Ombrulla - home

 Energy & Utilities

-Utilities workers often operate alone in remote substations, overhead lines, underground networks, and treatment facilities, where lone worker risk is high due to isolation and live systems.
-PETRAN addresses this with a complete safety stack: real-time GPS tracking, automated check-ins with escalation, SOS/panic alerts with fallback, and IMU-based man-down detection.
+Utilities workers frequently operate alone in remote substations, on overhead lines, in underground networks, and at treatment facilities environments where lone-worker risk is high due to isolation and live systems.
+PETRAN delivers a complete safety stack: real-time GPS tracking, automated check-ins with escalation, SOS and panic alerts with fallback paths, and IMU-based man-down detection.

 Manufacturing AI inspection for surface defects and quality control